Working Principles

 Drawing

 Drawing is the foundation of my practice.
-It’s how I move through the world and through myself.
-It’s a thread that weaves through all media, a kind of scaffolding for thought, feeling, and material.
+It is how I move through the world and through myself.
+It threads through all media, serving as scaffolding for thought, feeling, and material.

 I have an intimate relationship with drawing.
-It’s not a task but a tactile, embodied dialogue.
+It is not a task but a tactile, embodied dialogue.
 It feels less like making something and more like being with something.
-Drawing is not simply an approach.
-It’s a space, an arena where I come to know what I didn’t yet know.
+Drawing is a space where I come to know what I didn’t yet know.

 Color

 I think of color as atmosphere.
 It becomes the air a form breathes.
-It mediates between figure and ground, structure and void.
-It’s the space of liminality, emotional weather, internal climate.
+It mediates between figure and ground, between structure and void, shaping emotional and spatial experience.

 Titles

-I think of titles as hinges or bridges, like tools that open the work without closing it down.
-They echo structure or they counterbalance it.
-They move alongside the work.
+I think of titles as hinges or bridges, tools that open the work without closing it down.
+They echo structure or counterbalance it, moving alongside the work rather than defining it.

 Studio Practice

-The studio is a place for inward listening.
+The studio is a space for inward listening.

 I value embodied communication over intellectual interpretation.

-The work doesn’t represent something else, it is the thing.
+The work does not represent something else; it is the thing.

-I’m learning to be more open, less controlling.
-To value listening over declaring.
+I am learning to be more open, less controlling, and to value listening over declaring.

 Meaning emerges through the act, not before it.